Marvel-create/investigating-netflix-repository/README.md

-# investigating-netflix-repository
-research on movies released in the 1990's.
+# Investigating the Netflix Repository: Research on Movies Released in the 1990s
 Netflix!
-What started in 1997 as a DVD rental service has since exploded into one of the largest entertainment and media companies.
+What started in 1997 as a DVD rental service has since grown into one of the biggest entertainment and media companies in the world.

-Given the large number of movies and series available on the platform, it is a perfect opportunity to flex your exploratory data analysis skills and dive into the entertainment industry.
+With so many movies and series available on the platform, this is the perfect opportunity to flex my exploratory data analysis skills and dive into the entertainment industry.

-You work for a production company that specializes in nostalgic styles.
-You want to do some research on movies released in the 1990's.
-You'll delve into Netflix data and perform exploratory data analysis to better understand this awesome movie decade!
+I work for a production company that specializes(hope to) in nostalgic styles, and I want to research movies released in the 1990s.
+By exploring Netflix data, I aim to gain insights into this incredible decade of filmmaking.

-You have been supplied with the dataset netflix_data.csv, along with the following table detailing the column names and descriptions.
-Feel free to experiment further after submitting!
+I have been provided with the dataset netflix_data.csv, along with a table detailing the column names and descriptions.
+My goal is to perform exploratory data analysis to uncover trends, patterns, and key details about 90s movies.

-# The data
-netflix_data.csv
-Column	Description
-show_id	The ID of the show
-type	Type of show
-title	Title of the show
-director	Director of the show
-cast	Cast of the show
-country	Country of origin
-date_added	Date added to Netflix release_year	Year of Netflix release duration	Duration of the show in minutes description	Description of the show genre	Show genre
+Let’s dive in!